© OT Val d'Isere / andyparant.com

 What is 'Le Coin de Val'?

-Claimed to be 'the most ambitious building project undertaken in the Alps in a generation' (even bigger than the construction of Arc 1950 14 years ago), the £170 million joint project between Val d'Isere's town hall and local architect Jean-Charles Covarel is the demolition and reconstruction of a giant triangle of the centre of the resort.
+Claimed to be 'the most ambitious building project undertaken in the Alps in a generation' (even bigger than the construction of Arc 1950 14 years ago), the £170 million joint project between Val d'Isere's town hall and local architect Jean-Charles Covarel is the demolition and reconstruction of a giant triangle in the centre of the resort.
 One of main aims of the development is to connect the slopes to the heart of town – a new piste will take skiers and boarders back to the resort past Bananas restaurant and an underground moving walkway will transport people from the centre of town up to the Olympique and Solaise gondolas.

 Val d'Isere is one of the most popular resorts in the world and has steadily seen its visitors increase over recent seasons – this trend is expected to continue so the project will also include two new 3 or 4 star hotels along with two new apartment complexes.
 This will add 900 tourist beds, bringing the resort's total to 25,760.

-In addition, the Le Coin de Val will add a range of new shops, bars and restaurants to the resort.
+In addition, Le Coin de Val will add a range of new shops, bars and restaurants to the resort.
 Plus, a new arrivals centre will be available to visitors on the Avenue Olympique, offering a welcome desk, children's crèche and covered bus station.

 There will be a new covered bus station on the Avenue Olympique.